klaytonkowalski/example-git/README.md

 // Clone with a custom name.
 git clone https://github.com/<user>/<repository> <custom_name>

+// Clone a repository and automatically initialize and update its submodules. git clone --recurse-submodules
 ```

 View the current state of files in this repository.
 States include untracked, unmodified, modified, and staged.